Irritable Bowel Syndrome (IBS): Bloated? Gassy? Constipated? Diarrhea?

 - Development of food allergies or food sensitivities

-- Lack of beneficial bacteria, like acidophilus from antibiotic exposure
+- Lack of beneficial bacteria, like acidophilus, due to antibiotic exposure

 - Vitamin A deficiency leading to unhealthy mucous membranes

 All of these possibilities need to be addressed to adequately understand what is causing or contributing to your irritable bowel syndrome.

 Natural Treatment of Irritable Bowel Syndrome (IBS)